QuickNS/aad-authorize-third-party/Readme.md

 GET https://<base_url>/api/v1/{customerId}/Files
 ```

-Typical scenarios where this is useful would be:
-- an `admin application` that wants to retrieve files from another entity as part of an automated process
-- any other scenario where we want to allow a particular identity to access data from multiple entities.
+This type of API is useful in any scenario where we want to allow a particular identity to access data from other entities.

 The problem here is that the token presented has no connection to the resources being accessed.
-That means that the API needs to do some additional work to validate this request and make sure it's not trying to retrieve unauthorized resources from a different customer.
+That means that the API needs to do some additional work to validate this request and make sure the calling application is not trying to retrieve unauthorized resources from a different customer.

 < add some diagram >

-The `admin` scenario can be easily solved by using a specific role (like `sys_admin`) that would grant access to all resources and is only assigned to the `admin application` - but this won't be an option in other scenarios.

 ### The problem: the aggregator scenario